-All students are scheduled in an Advisory class that meets at the beginning of each day of the week.
-Students will be paired with an adult advisor from their team or electives.
-Advisory teachers are one of several adults who strive to know students well and are the link between home and school for student success.
+All students are scheduled in an Advisory class that meets on Monday and Friday.
+You will be paired with an adult advisor from your team of teachers.
+Your Advisory teacher is one of several adults who knows you well at school and is the link between home and school to help you to be successful.